vertica/vertica-containers/Wasm-container/README.md

 `wasmer` and rust installations are designed to be placed in a user's home directory.
 This `copy-template-to-sandbox` command copied them to `$WASMHOME`.

-To set up your environment appropriately, run
+To set up your environment appropriately, each time you start `vwasm-bash` run
 ```shell
 source $WASMHOME/.env-setup
 ```